viant/neatly/README.md

 same directory as a master file (source of the tabular data).

-### External resources loading with piping substitution and user defined function (udf) use case.
+### External resources loading with content substitution and user defined function (udf) use case.

    Take as example the following data structure: